epochsummer/DS-Algo/Algorithms/Asymptotic Analysis/asymptotic_analysis.md

 # Asymptotic Analysis

 ### Runtime Overview
-- Shows how runtime scales with input size
+- Instead of raw time, compare how runtime grows as input size n grows
 - Provides upper and lower bounds for a specific case (Worst case, Best Case)
+- Other devices can make a program run slower or faster
+    - Does not change how fast it grows as n increases.

 ### Definitions
 - Asymptotically